1Password/scim-examples/docker/README.md

 The script will do the following:

-1. Add your `scimsession` file as a Docker Secret within your Swarm.
+1. Add your `scimsession` file as a Docker Secret within your Swarm cluster.
 2. Prompt you for your SCIM Bridge domain name which will configure LetsEncrypt to automatically issue a certificate for your Bridge.
 This is the domain you selected in [PREPARATION.md](/PREPARATION.md).
 3. Deploy a container using `1password/scim`, and a `redis` container.
 The `redis` container is necessary to store LetsEncrypt certificates.